 Tony Mark is such a pleasure to spend an hour with!!
 We get along like a house on fire!!
 Photo on left is from our recent interview.
 Photo on bottom right from a few years ago.
 Tony looks the same.....I used to look like such a baby!!!
 LOL LISTEN NOW!

-- The Globe and Mail: Sweat Test: Pilates a great workout for your mind and body
+- The Globe and Mail—Sweat Test: Martial arts-based workouts require investing your time and body

 Fitness Questionnaire for New ClientsFill out this fitness questionnaire to get started on your personal fitness program.

 Search my Articles by Category30 Day Health Challenge Bootcamp Breathe Magazine Canada Q&A Cardio Chatelaine Articles Column Contests Core Strength Downright Domestic Favourite Things Favourite Things Featured Blog Featured Review Featured Tip Finding Your Fit Fit after 45 Flaman Fitness Globe & Mail Golf Health Advisor Healthy Directions Healthy Eating Huffington Post Blog Injury Newsletter Osteoporosis / Osteoarthritis Other Published Articles Over 50 Pilates Quesada Health Tips Radio Spots Running Sears Setting Goals Stealth Workout Strength Stretching Sweat Test Sweat Test TV Spots Uncategorized Videos Weekly Videos Working out at work